Systems and Machine Learning 2020 - Call For Workshop Proposals

 - By submitting a workshop proposal, workshop organizers commit to notifying those who submit contributions (including talks and posters) to their workshop of their acceptance status before Feb 07, 2020 in order to allow time for visa acquisition.
 A timeline should be included in the proposal that will allow for this.
 This deadline will also be published on the Systems and Machine Learning 2020 main web page and cannot be extended under any circumstances.

 - The workshop chairs cannot be organizers or give invited talks at any workshop, but can submit papers and give contributed talks.

 - The workshop chairs cannot review or shape acceptance decisions about workshops with organizers from within their organization.
 (For large corporations, this means anyone in the corporation world-wide.)

 - Workshop organizers cannot give talks at the workshops they organize.
 They can give a brief introduction to the workshop and/or act as a panel moderator.

 - Workshop organizers should state in their proposal how they will manage conflicts of interest in assessing submitted contributions.
 At a minimum, an organizer should not be involved in the assessment of a submission from someone within the same organization.

 Submission Format and Instructions:

-Interested parties must submit a proposal by Nov 01, 2019 PDT or through this site: CMT Systems and Machine Learning 2020 Workshop Submission »
+Interested parties must submit a proposal by Nov 15, 2019 through this site: CMT Systems and Machine Learning 2020 Workshop Submission »

 Time left to submit: